Agentnumber47/Coronavirus-Stats/README.md

 # Coronavirus-Stats

-Simple python program that displays (in the shell/terminal) the current COVID-19 statistics (US and global).
+Simple python CLI program that displays the current COVID-19 statistics (US and global).

 Alternately, a wrapper for the covid library from PyPi.